imagej/imagej.github.io/pages/2015-11-30_-_ImageJ_winter_priorities.md

 First and foremost, we're on the cusp of submitting a paper describing the structure of ImageJ2, which is a critical step towards future funding efforts.

-On the technical side, {% include person content='Rueden' %} just wrote the first ImageJ code using Java 8 functionality, which will continue drive our {% include github org='imagej' repo='imagej' issue='135' label='need to migrate' %}.
+On the technical side, {% include person content='Rueden' %} just wrote the first ImageJ code using Java 8 functionality, which will continue drive our {% include github org='imagej ' repo='imagej ' issue='135 ' label='need to migrate ' %}.
 One recent and fundamental step in this direction is the release of the {% include list-of-update-sites content='3D update site' %}: providing Java 7- and 8-compatible versions of 3D ImageJ plugins (previously relegated to Java 6).

 ## Next steps